 In fairness to our staff and because of subsequent program demands, it is very important that your child is picked up each camp day on time.
 Pick up after the designated pick up time of 6:00 PM will result in a late fee charge to be paid the following day.
 This fee is \$1 per minute after 6:00 PM.
+This fee must be paid by the Friday of the respective week.
 This secures accountability in the care of the children.
 Failure to pay the late fee will result in a cessation of services until the fee is paid.
 Payment may not be left with the counselor and/or leadership staff.
 All payments must be made at the front desk.